xysun/CarND-PID-Control-Project/README.md

 The final hyperparameters were tuned by hand...

-I assumed there is no systematic bias in the car so I kept Ki = 0.

 I started with Kp = -1.0, Ki = 0, Kd = 0 and observed car oscillating wildly and unable to stay on track.
 Then I decreased Kp to -0.5 and increased Kd to 0.5 and see the difference.

 After that, I gradually decreased Kp and increased Kd to find the best combination, i.e the car stays on track and keeps as stable as possible.

+I observed that accumulated `i_error` is always positive, so I tried to introduce a very small `Ki` to counter that.
+However, it cauzed the problem that in later laps, because of increasing accumulated error, `Ki` is taking more weight and causing car to swing violently.

-The final parameters are: Kp = -0.12; Kd = -0.82; Ki = 0;
+The final parameters are: Kp = -0.111; Kd = -0.786; Ki = 0;